ooni/ooni.org/content/get-involved/partnership-program.md

 evaluate cases of internet censorship.

 Internet censorship is not always carried out countrywide, nor always implemented in the same way across networks.
-As such, running OONI Probe within various *different* networks in each country is an important component of the OONI Partnership Program.
+As such, running OONI Probe on various *different* networks in each country is an important component of the OONI Partnership Program.

 ### Reviewing community resources for censorship measurement research